sptaule/cooketal/README.md

 2. Install requirements in a virtual environment
 3. Run `pyinstaller ./cooketal.spec` (to generate the .exe) or run `python ./main.py` (to launch the application).

 If the database is not present, it will be created on the first launch.
+You can download an ingredient list from the Release section.

 ## Upcoming improvements